lurescope/top-attack-lists/README.md

 - **First-party data.** Every line comes from unsolicited inbound connections to our own sensors.
 We never scan anyone, and we don't resell third-party feeds.
 - **Counts included.** Most public wordlists are unranked.
 These carry real attempt volumes, so you can weight your detections.
 - **It moves.** `wallet` was nowhere in our top 10 on August 5.
 By August 8 it was #2 overall — 3,253 attempts, **every single one with an empty password**.
 Crypto-themed usernames (`wallet`, `binance`, `blockchain`, `crypto`, `bitcoin`) now account for 3,646 attempts and form the clearest targeting wave we've observed.
 See [Report #3](https://lurescope.com/reports/after-the-tsunami).
+- **Beyond SSH.** In August 2026 we added industrial protocol decoys to the network.
+First ~60 hours: 172 probes from 151 IPs across 7 ICS protocols — FTP leading at 38%, 88% one-shot visitors, nearly all from rented cloud infrastructure.
+See [Report #5 — Who's Scanning the Industrial Internet?](https://lurescope.com/reports/ics-first-72-hours).

 ## How to use